 The most popular cabbage kimchi recipe by a famous kimchi blogger in Korea.
-This kimchi is light and refreshing with a full flavor.
+It takes time and effort to make authentic kimchi, but this kimchi will last for several months.

 I have been wanting to try one special kimchi recipe that is very popular in Korea these days.
 This recipe is from a famous food blogger in Korea.
 Her nickname on her blog is called “really hate carrot (당근정말시러)” – I can’t agree enough on the carrot part.